AdobeStock_297267006-1

 Fiberglass: A Fermentation Support Standout

-With a number of favorable properties, fiberglass presents a compelling option for fermentation tank support rods and structural framing.
-Boasting high strength-to-weight ratios nearing that of steel along with extraordinary corrosion resistance, fiberglass brings promise in maintaining tank integrity.
+With several favorable properties, fiberglass offers a compelling option for fermentation tank support rods and structural framing.
+Boasting high strength-to-weight ratios comparable to steel and extraordinary corrosion resistance, fiberglass offers promise for maintaining tank integrity.

-Tensile and compressive strengths of quality fiberglass formulations match or exceed common stainless steel grades.
+Tensile and compressive strengths of high-quality fiberglass formulations match or exceed those of common stainless steel grades.
 This enables slimmer yet sturdier support profiles.
-The smooth resin surface of fiberglass obstructs microbial adhesion, while preventing the pitting and crevice corrosion stainless steel suffers.
-Fiberglass is impervious to all sanitizers and industrial-grade cleaners as well.
+The smooth resin surface of fiberglass obstructs microbial adhesion while preventing the pitting and crevice corrosion that stainless steel suffers.
+Fiberglass is impervious to all sanitizers and industrial-grade cleaners.
 It also maintains mechanical properties across a broad temperature spectrum from cryogenic to elevated temperatures.

 Fiberglass supports ease of transport, installation, and relocation requirements with its low density.
-The material abates thermal bridging and conduction as well.
-Specifiers can minimize dissimilar metal contact corrosion by using fiberglass attachments with stainless tanks.
+The material reduces thermal bridging and conduction.
+Specifiers can minimize corrosion from dissimilar metal contact by using fiberglass attachments with stainless tanks.

-While upfront costs for fiberglass run higher, the long-term durability and maintenance savings make a persuasive financial argument.
+While upfront costs for fiberglass are higher, its long-term durability and maintenance savings make a compelling financial case.
 With ballooning production demands, fiberglass stands ready to take fermentation support to new heights.